webrecorder/browsertrix/README.md

 to make web archiving easier and more accessible for everyone.

 The service provides an API and UI for scheduling crawls and viewing results, and managing all aspects of crawling process.

-The actual crawls are performed using [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler).
+This system provides the orchestration and management around crawling, while the actual crawling is performed using [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) containers, which are launched for each crawl.

 The system is designed to run equally in Kubernetes and Docker.